marcin-kli/MP2/README.md

     ![latest earthquakes](md_data/features/latest_earthquakes.png)

     From here there are options for:
-    1. Back button, to go back to main page.
+    * Back button, to go back to main page.
-    2. Show on map button, to see results on the map.
+    * Show on map button, to see results on the map.
-    3. Search through results, choose interesting event and display it on the map.
+    * Search through results, choose interesting event and display it on the map.
     On screenshot above selected row is highlighted and text is displayed in a tooltip.

-    #### Show on map.
+    #### Show on map

     All points from list view are on the interactive map now.
 Bind tooltip is highlighted for chosen event.
 User can search the map, increase or decrease zoom and see details for events.